Adldap2/Adldap2/docs/models/model.md

 ## Introduction

 Adldap2 implements the ActiveRecord pattern.
-This means that each LDAP record in your directory is represented as it's own model.
+This means that each LDAP record in your directory is represented as it's own model instance.

 ## Creating